-All International applicants are required to submit adequate evidence of financial support to cover the cost of attendance for at least one full year of study at Michigan State University before the Certificate of Acceptance to the University will be mailed.
+When admitted, a digital letter of admission will be available on the student's online portal.
+All International applicants seeking an F-1 or J-1 visa are also required to submit adequate evidence of financial support to cover the cost of attendance for at least one full year of study at Michigan State University.
 Students, however, must consider that financial resources will be needed for the entire four- to five-year period required to complete an undergraduate program.
-The University may require an advance deposit of funds from those international students whose countries are experiencing severe economic problems or impose restrictions on the exchange of currency into U.S. dollars.
 PLEASE NOTE: No need-based financial aid is available for international undergraduate students.